« pour encourager les autres »

 (Byng, Reliable Biography of the British Admiral of the White Flag, John, who has been shot March 14th, 1757, after judgement and law aboard the man-of-war The Monarch, along with a short preliminary report on the current state of the British Naval Power.)
 In German.
 Frankfort and Leipsic, no printer, 1757.
 10 ll. preliminary report and contents, 156 pp. Dark brown contemp. leather on 5 ribs with back-plate.

-British Library 10816.aa.17. – Neither in Holzmann-Bohatta, Oettinger 224 nor in the Cat.
+Neither in Holzmann-Bohatta, Oettinger 224 nor in the Cat.
 Nat.
-Maritime Museum. – For 1757 Weller just mentions Byng’s written defense as being translated from English though without being able to dissolve the faked place of printing London. – Here also no further copy provable and in such a way contemporarily published,
+Maritime Museum. – For 1757 Weller just mentions Byng’s written defense as being translated from English though without being able to resolve the faked place of printing London. – Contemporarily published, to the market overview here

 hot off the press German publication